Azure-Samples/video-analyzer-iot-edge-csharp/src/edge/readme.md

 ### deployment.grpcyolov3ngpu.template.json

 In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [GPU-optimized YOLOv3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-gpu).
 This IoT Edge module runs the YOLOv3 ONNX model behind a gRPC endpoint and is optimized to run on edge devices with an Nvidia GPU.
-To run this deployment manifest, the edge device must have Nvidia's CUDA drivers installed, as shown in this [seciton of the documentation](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-gpu).
+To run this deployment manifest, the edge device must have Nvidia's CUDA drivers installed, as shown in this [section of the documentation](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-gpu).

 ### deployment.grpctinyyolov3icpu.template.json